Pfalcao97/Pfalcao97/README.md

 Okay, so that was all I had to say that was somewhat interesting.
 Now, to the part that you may skip without worrying: My likes and dislikes!

 Most of the time I'm doing that which I've described on the other sections, but I also regularly tinker with audio gear and with 3D printing.
-I've an Ender 3 3D printer, that I use to solve small conviniences in the lifes of the people around me and a plethora of audio gear, my favorite IEM is the Ikko OH10 (or Obsidian).
+I've an Ender 3 3D printer, that I use to solve small inconviniences in the lifes of the people around me and a plethora of audio gear, my favorite IEM is the Ikko OH10 (or Obsidian).
 I enjoy working out and running/walking around the city.
 I also love playing video-games, though that isn't something I do much anymore, between my favorite games, I can cite Disco Elysium, Half-Life and Deus Ex.
 My favorite show is Seinfeld, with whom, according to that lovely girlfriend I've talked about, I share many mannerisms.
 I try reading everyday before going to bed and my favorite genre is science communication.

 <p align="center">
   <img align="middle" alt="Seinfeld" height="300px" style="padding-right:30px;" src="https://media3.giphy.com/media/2aAcLrYtiX8YM/giphy.gif" />